 However, on the bright side, his skills cost health so you should look to trade with him to get an early kill before he casts his first recall because most players who use Mordekaiser will rush a Hextech Revolver which will grant him back health when he uses his skills.

 An early Hextech Revolver on Morgana may be useful as well if you find him difficult to deal with.

 Ask for ganks because Mordekaiser has no escape route besides if he is running Flash which most players will use on him.

 If you find yourself losing your lane and getting heavily zoned out, you may want to consider getting an early Hextech Revolver to heal up some extra health or perhaps a Negatron Cloak.
 Of course, you should ask for ganks as well and play passively until your jungler arrives to your lane.

 When Ryze does this, he is exposing himself to a Dark Binding and you should stay within his range and get ready to use Black Shield so that his damage will not hit as hard, and you will not become snared.
-If he makes a move like this be prepared also to initiate with Dark Binding and Tormented Soil.
+If he makes a move like this be prepared also to initiate with Dark Binding and Tormented Shadow.
 These 2 skills should be enough to make him run away and maybe chug a health potion or play less aggressively.

 EDIT: Will add more later during this week.

 I want to personally thank jhoijhoi's guide to bbcoding: http://www.mobafire.com/league-of-legends/wiki/mobafire/bbcode-guide